-Probate is a court-supervised legal process that may be required after someone dies.
-Probate gives a surviving family member authority to gather the deceased person’s assets, pay debts and taxes, and eventually transfer assets to the people who inherit them.
+Probate in Michigan is a court-supervised legal process that may be required after someone dies.
+Probate gives a surviving family member authority to gather the deceased person's assets, pay debts and taxes, and eventually transfer assets to the people who inherit them.

 Probate court proceedings are necessary only if the deceased person owned assets in his or her name alone.
 Other assets can probably be transferred to their new owners without any probate court involvement.

 Examples of common assets that do not need to go through probate include:

 Even if the deceased person left some property that was owned in his or her name alone, formal probate may not be necessary.
 Michigan offers a simpler procedure for small estates.
 It's available if: